 Aural Topographies : Visualizing Sound

-Problem: Create black and white compositions using networks of marks to demonstrate an understanding of visual rhythm, repetition, and pattern.
+Problem: Create black and white compositions using networks of line to demonstrate an understanding of visual rhythm.
 These compositions will attempt to visualize sounds and music and uncover the relationships between what you hear and what you see.

 Technical Skills: thumbnail sketching, mark-making, draughmanship with ruler/t-square, inking pens, exacto knife and collage.

 - Listen to your favorite piece of music.

 - Designate a new section of your Creative Process Book and write ‘Aural Topographies : Visualizing Sound’.
 Compose a minimum 2-paragraph description of the sounds and patterns you hear.
 Imagine what these sounds look like and how they relate to each other and describe them in these terms.

 Line Networks : Monotony and Variety